Artist: Copyright © Rasmus Holbroe (Jan. 2016).

 6b.
 Exit forts:

-The defenders also win if the king has contact with the board edge, is able to move, and it is impossible for the attackers to capture him after any amount of moves.
+The defenders also win if the king has contact with the board edge, is able to move, and it is impossible for the attackers to break the fort.

 The king is captured.

 7b.
 If the attackers surround the king and ALL remaining defenders, then they win, as they have prevented the king from escaping.